1. SPC questions (top)

 probabilities start to seem large by comparison!

-and represents a 10% or greater probability of thunderstorms to the right of the line.
+The light green line on the categorical graphic is the general thunderstorm forecast line, with a 10% or greater probability of thunderstorms to the right of the line.

 3.7 Where can I get a list of the points used for the

 You can find a table containing these locations -- sorted by longitude east-west

 here and sorted alphabetically by station IDs

 3.8 What do the points in the Convective and

 The lat/lon numbers are expressed in decimal degrees to four decimals.